At kibbutz Beit Alfa you can find Beit Alfa Synagogue National Park with one of the most preserved and beautiful mosaics in Israel.

 Offering Of Isaac Mosaic

 Just below the offering of Isaac, you can see an Aramaic mosaic inscription (initially at the entrance to the synagogue), which reveals that the floor was laid during the reign of Justinian (apparently Emperor Justinian I – 518-527 CE ).
 The other inscription, in Greek, mentions the mosaic’s artists: Marianus and his son Hanina (who were also listed as the artisans of the nearby Beth Shean synagogue).
-The inscriptions are flanked on either side by a lion and a buffalo, who serve as the synagogue’s symbolic guardians.
+The inscriptions are flanked by a lion and a buffalo, who serve as the synagogue’s symbolic guardians.

 Above the Dedicatory Inscriptions, you can see the “Binding of Isaac” (Genesis 22: 1-18).